 The original kitchen was big but not very efficient.
 The space was designed in two levels with a step down from the kitchen directly into an awkward indoor spa room.
 “We love to entertain.
 Everyone stands in the kitchen so we wanted the new space to be big and open to flow better into the dining room (formerly the spa room) and living room.”

 The new kitchen island is 12 feet long and integrates seating and storage with a warming drawer and discrete microwave.
 “During initial design, we talked about having two islands but are happy we stuck with one.”

-Because of the large amount of cabinetry, the homeowner was concerned that everything would be too visually monotonous, so Stephanie added some variety by mixing hardware styles, introducing beading in select areas, using glass front uppers and applying different finishes on the perimeter cabinets and island.
+Because of the large amount of cabinetry, the homeowner was concerned that everything would be too visually monotonous, so our designer added some variety by mixing hardware styles, introducing beading in select areas, using glass front uppers and applying different finishes on the perimeter cabinets and island.